Ruhaan838/CGrad/README.md

 ## ⏭️🥅 Next goal:
 - [x] ~~Grad engine~~ -> new task: ~~matmul/div autograd.~~ -> scaler part still remaining.
 - [x] ~~randn Generator~~ -> with seed
-- [ ] Make the Tensor fast: check again the `tensor.c` and `Tensorwrapper.pyx` files. try to optimize that and make it faster.
+- [ ] Make the Tensor fast: Check the `tensor.c` and `Tensorwrapper.pyx` files again, and try to optimize them to make them faster.
-- [ ] stop use of numpy -> instead of make our own array like structure.
+- [ ] stop using numpy -> add the reshape, and other stuff.
 - [ ] Build a Tensor for Int, Double, Long, etc.
-- [ ] Use Fast matrix multiplication algorithm to reduce the time complexity.
+- [ ] Use the Fast matrix multiplication algorithm to reduce the time complexity.
-- [ ] Make loss dir and make loss like "Tenh, ReLU, sigmoid, softmax" in more optimistic way. -> make the `loss` folder and also need to make the backward pass for it.
+- [ ] Make loss dir and make loss like "Tenh, ReLU, sigmoid, softmax" in a more optimistic way. -> Make the `loss` folder, but you also need to make the backward pass for it.
 - [ ] Make Optimizer strat with SGD in C not in pyx (aka cython) -> after SGD -> Adam ...